Rooting Type 2 Firmwares

 Type 2 image on your Gateway, but your trip is not over.
 Take note of the exact

-Type 2 firmware version you are now running and backup the configuration, could be useful in future for recovery purposes.
+Type 2 firmware version you are now running, it could be useful to remember in future for recovery purposes.

-Type 2 firmware for daily usage and stay safe from possible soft-bricks or terrible issues, you now need to ensure your bank plan is optimal.
+To stay safe from terrible issues during your mods and achieve easier recovery from possible soft-bricks, you now need to ensure your bank plan is optimal.
 Jump to Bank Planning.